flame/how-to-optimize-gemm/README.md

 # Related Links
 * [BLISlab: A Sandbox for Optimizing GEMM] (https://github.com/flame/blislab)
-* [GEMM: From Pure C to SSE Optimized Micro Kernals] (http://apfel.mathematik.uni-ulm.de/~lehn/sghpc/gemm/)
+* [GEMM: From Pure C to SSE Optimized Micro Kernels] (http://apfel.mathematik.uni-ulm.de/~lehn/sghpc/gemm/)

 # Acknowledgement
 This material was partially sponsored by grants from the National Science Foundation (Awards ACI-1148125/1340293).